What are Peak and Off-Peak Electricity Hours?

 Save Money With a Time-of-Use Plan

-You can take steps to maximize your savings with Time-of-Use rates.
-EV owners can schedule their cars to charge overnight, and some states’ rates give specific incentives to do this.
+You can take steps to maximize your savings with time-of-use rates.
+You can schedule your electric vehicle to charge overnight, and some utilities’ rates give specific incentives to do this.
 If you’re a solar panel owner, understanding peak and off-peak hours can be critical to maximizing the benefits of solar energy.
 Using high-energy home appliances outside of peak periods, scheduling your smart thermostat, and using smart or scheduling functions on appliances like your dryer are ways you can shift energy use to off-peak times without staying up until the middle of the night.

 Should You Sign Up For a Time-of-Use Plan?

-It can pay to look into TOU plans if they are available in your state and with your power provider.
+It can pay to look into TOU plans if they are available from your utility.
 Should you sign up?
-It depends on your family, your schedule, your current bill, and the plans in your state or region.
+It depends on your family, your schedule, and your current bill.

-If you have flexibility with some tasks around the house and can schedule your appliances to run during off-peak hours, especially high-energy appliances such as HVAC systems, dryers, ovens, water heaters, and dishwashers, the answer is more likely yes.
+If you have flexibility with some tasks around the house and can schedule your appliances to run during off-peak hours, especially heat pumps, dryers, ovens, water heaters, and dishwashers, the answer is more likely yes.
 If your schedule means you and your family aren’t home often during the peak hours anyway, the answer is more likely yes.

-If you’re considering or already using tech such as a solar system, smart appliances, or an electric vehicle, a Time-of-Use plan may be a good idea, too.
+If you have home solar panels, smart appliances, or an electric vehicle, a time-of-use plan may be a good idea, too.

 FAQs